YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/CLXCON2.md

 | 00    | MVBP7    | Match value for bit plane 7 collision         |

   > Note: Disabled bit planes cannot prevent collisions.
-Therefore if all bitplanes are disabled, collision will be continuous, regardless of the match values.
+Therefore, if all bitplanes are disabled, collision will be continuous, regardless of the match values.